-Faculty members are expected to serve on the University committees mentioned in a previous section, and to participate in online faculty meetings and the semi-annual face-to-face meeting of the Faculty College.
+Faculty members are expected to serve on the University committees mentioned in a previous section, and to participate in online faculty meetings and the annual face-to-face or electronic meeting of the Faculty College.
 Minutes of both college and online meetings are shared with all faculty following meetings.
-Faculty members who teach in field-based courses have additional and often substantial administrative duties in the conduct of the field-based course.
+Faculty members who teach in residential courses have additional and often substantial administrative duties in the conduct of the residential course.
 During these times, they represent the University to the world-at-large, and should always conduct themselves in an appropriate manner.